ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 }
 ```

-As you can see, the rule is executed for objects of type `APIM.Policy` and `APIM.PolicyWithInvalidXml`.
-When the type is `APIM.Policy`, we know the XML content was loaded successfully and the rule passes.
-Otherwise, the rule fails with the error message as the reason.
+As you can see, the rule is executed for both `APIM.Policy` and `APIM.PolicyWithInvalidXml` types.
+When the type is `APIM.Policy`, it indicates that the XML content was loaded successfully, and the rule passes.
+On the other hand, if the type is `APIM.PolicyWithInvalidXml`, the rule fails and reports the error message as the reason.

-> By filtering on both types, the `APIM.Policy.ValidXml` rule will report a `Pass` on policy files with valid XML.
-Which I like.
-You can also choose to only report on invalid XML by executing the rule for the `APIM.PolicyWithInvalidXml` type only and always failing the rule.
+> By filtering on both types, the `APIM.Policy.ValidXml` rule will report a `Pass` for policy files with valid XML, which I prefer.
+Alternatively, you can choose to only report on invalid XML by running the rule exclusively for the `APIM.PolicyWithInvalidXml` type and having it always fail.

 When you run PSRule again, you should see that all our custom rules are executed again.
-The rule `APIM.Policy.ValidXml` will fail for the files `invalid-xml-1.operation.cshtml` and `invalid-xml-2.operation.cshtml`, and succeed for all other policy files.
+The `APIM.Policy.ValidXml` rule will fail for `invalid-xml-1.operation.cshtml` and `invalid-xml-2.operation.cshtml`, while succeeding for all other policy files.

-### Considerations
+### PSRule for Azure

-Microsoft has created a module on top of PSRule to validate Azure Infrastructure as Code resources called [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure/).
-It comes with a standard set of rules.
-My colleague Caspar Eldermans has written a [blog post](https://blogs.infosupport.com/validating-azure-bicep-templates-with-psrule/) on this topic.
+Microsoft has developed a module built on top of PSRule for validating Azure Infrastructure as Code resources, known as [PSRule for Azure](https://azure.github.io/PSRule.Rules.Azure/).
+This module includes a standard set of rules for various Azure resources.
+My colleague Caspar Eldermans has written a [blog post](https://blogs.infosupport.com/validating-azure-bicep-templates-with-psrule/) about using this module for validating Azure Bicep templates.

-This module actually has a couple of rules that check API Management policies as well.
-For example the [Azure.APIM.PolicyBase](https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.APIM.PolicyBase/) rule that checks that each section of a policy has a `base` policy.
-Here's the implementation of this rule:
+This module includes several rules specifically for API Management policies.
+For instance, the [Azure.APIM.PolicyBase](https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.APIM.PolicyBase/) rule ensures that each section of a policy contains a `base` policy.
+Here’s the implementation of this rule:

 ```powershell
 # Synopsis: Base element for any policy element in a section should be configured.